Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Results

-The synaptic activity proxy (see Sec.~\ref{subsubsec:PSD}) was derived from the voltage traces to approximate post-synaptic currents and obtain synaptic activity profiles for each cortical region (exemplary traces shown in Fig.~\ref{fig:fig_1}B-C).
-We computed both the average PSD across all cortical regions (Fig.~\ref{fig:fig_2}I for TUN, and Fig.~\ref{fig:fig_2}L for DEF) and the PSD for specific regions of interest (Fig.~\ref{fig:fig_2}J for TUN, and Fig.~\ref{fig:fig_2}M for DEF) -- here, the left and right lateral occipital cortex (LOCC; see Tab.~\ref{tab:regions}).
-Additionally, to study the collective dynamics of the network, we computed the PSD from the cumulated event signal of the two hemispheres (Fig.~\ref{fig:fig_2}K for TUN, and Fig.~\ref{fig:fig_2}N for DEF; see Sec.~\ref{subsubsec:PSD}), derived from the rasterplots of events.
-By construction of the configurations, DEF displayed a dominant frequency peak at \qty{21.6}{\Hz}, whereas TUN showed a peak in the alpha band at \qty{11.7}{\Hz}.
-Responsible for this shift is the change introduced on the timescale parameter $t_{\mathrm{scale}}$ with respect to default setting (see values in Tab.~\ref{tab:params} and Methods).
-Furthermore, TUN revealed a distinct peak at \qty{0.01}{\Hz} in the PSD of the cumulated event signal, absent in DEF, highlighting infra-slow network fluctuations; at odds with the dominant frequency mentioned above, this effect cannot be easily associated with the tuning of a unique parameter in the model.
-Notably, a $1/f$ trend was also observed in TUN (slope = \num{-1.23}), but was absent in DEF (slope = \num{-0.06}), suggesting scale-free dynamics in the former configuration only.
+The synaptic activity proxy (see Sec.~\ref{subsubsec:mat_meth:metrics:PSD}) is derived from the voltage traces to approximate post-synaptic currents and obtain synaptic activity profiles for each cortical region (exemplary traces shown in Fig.~\ref{fig:fig_1}B-C).
+We compute both the average PSD across all cortical regions (Fig.~\ref{fig:fig_2}I for TUN, and Fig.~\ref{fig:fig_2}L for DEF) and the PSD for specific regions of interest (Fig.~\ref{fig:fig_2}J for TUN, and Fig.~\ref{fig:fig_2}M for DEF) -- here, the left and right lateral occipital cortex (LOCC; see Suppl.
+Tab.~\ref{tab:regions}).
+Additionally, to study the collective dynamics of the network, we compute the PSD from the cumulated event signal of the two hemispheres (Fig.~\ref{fig:fig_2}K for TUN, and Fig.~\ref{fig:fig_2}N for DEF; see Sec.~\ref{subsubsec:mat_meth:metrics:PSD}), derived from the rasterplots of events.
+By construction of the configurations, DEF displays a dominant frequency peak at \qty{21.6}{\Hz}, whereas TUN shows a peak in the alpha band at \qty{11.7}{\Hz}.
+This shift is primarily driven by the change in the timescale parameter $t_{\mathrm{scale}}$ with respect to default setting (from \num{1.0} to \num{0.6}; see Suppl.
+Tab.~\ref{tab:params} and Sec.~\ref{sec:mat_meth}).
+Furthermore, TUN reveals a distinct peak at \qty{0.01}{\Hz} in the PSD of the cumulated event signal -- absent in DEF -- highlighting infra-slow network fluctuations; in contrast to the dominant frequency, this effect cannot be readily attributed to the tuning of a single parameter.
+Notably, a $1/f$ trend is also observed in TUN, but is absent in DEF, suggesting scale-free dynamics in the former configuration only.

+The spectral features of the TUN configuration, namely alpha-band power and $1/f$ scaling, also show a closer correspondence to empirical EEG recordings obtained during resting state with eyes closed (Suppl.
+Fig.~\ref{fig:fig_S1}), further supporting its biological plausibility.

 Overall, these findings indicate that the TUN configuration supports a richer repertoire of dynamical activity across nodes, characterized by more heterogeneous average event rates, prominent infra-slow network fluctuations, and a scale-free $1/f$ spectral profile -- hallmarks of dynamics closer to a critical regime \citep{chialvo2010emergent, palva2018roles}.